NNRP Conformance Suite

 - Versioned baselines: each protocol line (for example

-nnrp-1-preview3) has its own baseline directory containing a protocol manifest, case manifests, and golden vectors. - Case manifests: machine-readable JSON files that describe each test case's protocol layer (L0–L4), its status (mandatory / optional / experimental), and the capability declarations required to run it.
+nnrp-1-preview3) has its own baseline directory containing a protocol manifest, case manifests, semantic vector recipes, and generated artifacts. - Case manifests: machine-readable JSON files that describe each test case's protocol layer (L0–L4), its status (mandatory / optional / experimental), and the capability declarations required to run it.

 - Capability manifests: each implementation repository provides a JSON declaration listing the protocol capabilities it has completed and is willing to publicly claim support for.

-- Runner: a Rust CLI that loads a baseline and an implementation's capability manifest, then produces an execution plan and a compliance report.
+- Runner: a Rust CLI that loads a baseline and capability manifests, then produces execution plans, adapter result validation, API profile plans, benchmark plans, and reports.

 Why it exists